 Porta Nuova is home to Verona’s central train station (Stazione Porta Nuova).
 It is a convenient place to stay if you plan to arrive or leave by rail.
 Bologna is only 50-minute, Mantova, Venice, and Milan are around 1 hour, Verona airport is around 15 minutes away!

-In the Porta Nuova neighborhood, you will see the Radio Museum Guglielmo Marconi, the only museum in the world designed for Guglielmo Marconi.
+- the Radio Museum Guglielmo Marconi, the only museum in the world designed for Guglielmo Marconi.
 In 1896 the first WiFi signal of history was sent from its own antenna.

-There is also Juliet’s Tomb and Frescoes Museum which is located in a former convent.
-The G.B.
+- The G.B.
 Cavalcaselle Museum has interesting and well-preserved paintings and frescoes.

-Stay in Porta Nuova if you want to stay close to the central station; you love nightlife;
+Stay in Porta Nuova if you want to stay close to the central station; you love nightlife; you want easy day trips to Bologna, Milan, Venice, Lake Garda;

 Veronetta, or little Verona is an area on the east side of the city separate from the historic center by the Adige River.
 You can easily reach by walking across the Ponte Pietra, Ponte Nuovo, or Ponte Navi bridges.